IEC Single Phase Smart Meter

 A secure network operating system that includes powerful application programming interfaces (APIs) for configuring, provisioning, installing, controlling, diagnosing, and reporting on NES devices, including smart meters.

 An open, secure, scalable hardware and software platform that bridges the low- and medium voltage distribution system.
-It connects smart grid devices to utility enterprise software, and its published interfaces can be used to build function- and geography-specific software and wired or wireless expansion cards.
+It connects smart grid devices to utility enterprise software, and its published interfaces can be used to build function- and geography-specific software.

 NES Data Concentrator